 - Playa de Poniente is the calmest for swimming, sheltered from the Levante wind

-- Playa de Levante is the most popular and has full facilities including Red Cross post, showers, lifeguards
+- Playa de Levante is the most popular and has full facilities including a Red Cross post, showers, and lifeguards

 - Beaches are free, uncrowded outside July and August, and a 10 to 20 minute walk from most hotels